TheRoboticsClub/2024-upe-david-duro/docs/index.md

 Once I was able to solve all the bugs, I got the code to run without any problems (my code does not work correctly as the speed controller was tested in ROS1).
 But the pre-navigation part should still work correctly, which I couldn't check as the map was not being updated.
 At first I thought I had done something wrong and showNumpy() was still having problems.
 So I decided to take a look at the ROS1 gui.py class and compare them.
 This is when I realised that the part that updates and publishes the images is still not implemented.
 Which is something that is out of my knowledge for now.

+### Change of format

+We must modify our array to a format that json understands.

+### New window

+To show the new map created by the user we must create a new window next to the original map, which will be updated when the user calls the showNumpy() function.
+The problem is that for now I don't know how to create the new window and I can't update the already created window either.

+### Actualization

+A few days later, thanks to a collaborator, we were able to copy the functionality of displaying the new ros1 window and fix the functions I mentioned above.
+The process colours function was correct, it didn't work for me because during my work with that practice the function was different.

+By simply fixing the getmap() function and adding the new window, we fixed the exercise. (issue-2637)

+## JdRobot Division

+### Robots Academy

+Repository with the exercises and frontend, here are the classes and the specific functions of each exercise.

+### RoboticsApplicationManager

+Repository for communications between `browser` - `manager` - `user`.

+### RoboticsInfrastructure

+Repository with robot models, gazebo maps and launchers.

 ## Contact